 I graduated year 12 in 2005 in a small regional town in Victoria called Maffra.
-Unsure of what I wanted to do following high school, I worked in a fast-food outlet for a number of years.
+Unsure of what I wanted to do following high school, I worked at a fast-food outlet for some years.

 At that time, a friend was completing a Bachelor of Physiotherapy (Honours) at CQUniversity and suggested I look into the course.
 After researching numerous universities that offered a degree in Physiotherapy – I chose CQUniversity Australia.

 ‘I really liked the philosophy of small class sizes, taught by physiotherapists that had years of clinical experience, coupled with the fact that the University was located in regional areas – CQUniversity was at the top of my list.’